 - Volunteers must register before each shift through the Food Bank’s website.

 - To reduce the number of visitors on-site, volunteers are encouraged to volunteer for multiple days/shifts.

 - Volunteer shifts are limited to the following:

-- Tuesday – Fridays: Two shifts of twenty people
+- Mondays – Fridays: Two shifts of eight people

 - Temperature checks will not be required.